Ghifari160/infra/README.md

 # Infra

-A collection of configurations and internal tools for the creation and management of GHIFARI160's cloud infrastructure.
+A collection of configurations and tools for the creation and management of GHIFARI160's cloud infrastructure.

 ## Secrets